Softwire/Workflowy2Web/README.md

 * Nodes titled 'Content' contain the page content of the parent (Page) node.
  * If a node does not have a 'Content' node the notes attached to the page node are used as page content instead.
 * Nodes under 'Content' nodes are converted into divs on the page.
-* Hashtags in the title of each node are converted into CSS classes on the div.
+* Hashtags in the notes field of each node are converted into CSS classes on the div.
  * Some built-in classes allow easy presentation of common content types.
  * Other classes can be applied and given custom styling.
  * See the Styling section below for more on both of the above.